THE MICROMERITICS

 JOURNAL OPEN ACCESS

-After Sales Division is engaged in sales and repair of parts, alteration of machinery and system improvements in order to solve the issues about powder processing.
-Our main purpose is to provide the best solution to develop a trust relationship with the clients by increasing the number of alterations tailored to customer specifications.
-Our domestic branches are located in Osaka, Tokyo, Nagoya, and Shimonoseki and also, the overseas branch is located in Malaysia for following-up of Southeast Asian clients.
-Experienced engineers provide a fast response to enquiries and deliver skilled reliable repairs and maintenance services for a single piece of equipment or your full process line.
+After Sales Division is engaged in sales and repair of parts, alteration of machinery, and system improvements to solve issues related to powder processing.
+Our main goal is to provide the best solutions and develop trust with our clients by offering customized alterations tailored to their specifications.
+We have domestic branches in Osaka, Tokyo, Nagoya, and Shimonoseki, and an overseas branch in Malaysia to support our clients in Southeast Asia.
+Our experienced engineers respond promptly to inquiries and deliver skilled, reliable repairs and maintenance services, whether for a single piece of equipment or an entire process line.

 • Hosokawa Powders Corporation